University of New Haven Visitors Policy & Access to Campus Guidelines

 *These visits are by appointment only.
 All walk-in families will be instructed to take part in our Drive-Thru Campus Tour experience.

-Drive-thru tours will continue through the fall semester but will be limited to weekend hours to limit vehicular and pedestrian traffic.
+Drive-thru tours will continue through the spring semester but will be limited to weekend hours to limit vehicular and pedestrian traffic.

 Scheduling Admissions Visits:

 The campus will be technically closed.
 However, should community members traverse the campus during normal business hours they will be expected to adhere to the social distancing and PPE guidelines developed by the University.